How a dental splint helped a snorer and OSA sufferer...

-Matt Everatt – Technical Director at S4S (UK) Limited, a Sheffield based company who provide dental appliances to treat snoring and Sleep Apnoea, said: “In 2005, we set up the company to help patients in the UK to get help for Snoring and Sleep Apnoea.
-Having worked in the NHS for around 10 years treating these patients, it was obvious that millions of them were either unable to get help as there were no sleep services in their local hospitals, or they simply didn’t know how to get help.”
+Matt Everatt – Technical Director at S4S (UK) Limited, a Sheffield based company who provide dental appliances to treat snoring and Sleep Apnoea, said: “In 2005, we set up the company to help patients in the UK get help for Snoring and Sleep Apnoea.
+Having worked in the NHS for around 10 years treating these patients, it was obvious that there were millions unable to get help, either because there were no sleep services in their local hospitals, or they simply didn’t know how.”

 He went on to say, “It comes as no surprise to me that the figures for sleep testing have doubled in the last 10 years.
-In fact, I suspect that our work at S4S and the network of 2000 Dentists that we have trained to screen for OSA have contributed to the number of referrals to the NHS.
-Sleep Medicine in the UK is often referred to as a 3rd World service when compared to the services provided in the US, Australia and, indeed, Europe.
+In fact, I suspect that our work at S4S and the network of 2000 dentists that we have trained to screen for OSA has contributed to the number of referrals to the NHS.
+Sleep Medicine in the UK is often referred to as a ‘3rd World service’ when compared to the US, Australia and, indeed, Europe.
 We have worked hard over the past 12 years to get more patients screened for signs and symptoms of OSA.
-We even set up links with Philips Respironics several years ago to try and offer a cost effective ‘Private Sleep Study’ in hope to get more patients tested.
-Patients that would not be able to get tested in the NHS due to access or waiting lists.
-It is staggering that only 22% of OSA patients get treatment here in the UK.
+We even set up links with Philips Respironics several years ago to try and offer a cost-effective ‘Private Sleep Study’ in hope to get more patients tested - patients unable to get tested in the NHS due to access or waiting lists.
+It’s staggering that only 22% of OSA patients get treatment here in the UK.
 Access to treatment needn’t be an obstacle anymore.
-Until recently, Sleep Physicians would usually only offer cPAP to OSA sufferers.
-Dental appliances, known as Mandibular Advancement Splints (MAS), are now used more regularly in NHS units, not only to treat simple snorers, but patients with severe OSA too.
+Up until recently, Sleep Physicians would usually only offer cPAP to OSA sufferers.
+Dental appliances, known as Mandibular Advancement Splints (MAS) are now used more regularly in NHS units, not only to treat simple snorers, but patients with severe OSA too.
 The devices, like the Sleepwell MAS, are not only clinically effective, patient compliance has now been proven to be higher than with cPAP in several studies.”

-Currently, only 22% of OSA patients are treated in the UK, but increasing diagnosis and treatment rates to just 45% could yield an annual saving of £28 million.
-This includes savings from reductions in road traffic accidents, heart attacks and strokes, as well as the positive impact on patients’ quality of life and improved survival rates.
-It is estimated that if everyone with moderate to severe OSA was treated, approximately 40,000 road traffic accidents could be prevented - accidents that not only affect sufferers, but cause injury and death to many others.
+Currently, only 22% of OSA patients are treated in the UK - but increasing diagnosis and treatment rates to just 45% could yield an annual saving of £28 million.
+This includes savings from reductions in road traffic accidents, heart attacks & strokes, as well as the positive impact on patients’ quality of life and improved survival rates.
+It is estimated that, if everyone with moderate to severe OSA was treated, approximately 40,000 road traffic accidents could be prevented - accidents that not only affect sufferers, but cause injury and death to others.

-At Westminster Hall, Meg debated with the Health Minister on OSA and stated that as many as 40,000 lorry drivers may suffer from sleep apnoea, with one third of road accidents being caused by a working driver.
-In 2012, the number of people killed in road accidents was 1,754, so approximately 600 deaths involved people who drive for work.
+At Westminster Hall, Munn debated with the Health Minister on OSA and stated that as many as 40,000 lorry drivers may suffer from sleep apnoea, with one third of road accidents being caused by a working driver.
+In 2012, the number of people killed in road accidents was 1,754, with approximately 600 deaths involving people who drive for work.

 THE FACTS ABOUT OSA & SLEEP TESTING